-- o Caseworker's Office.
-Two offices, each with about 100 square feet, provides adequate room for the caseworkers and necessary files as well as space to talk privately with inmates. - O Counselors Office.
-Each counselor should have a private office for consultations with inmates.
-The offices should provide the same amount of space as a caseworker.
-For better supervision, these offices are sometimes scattered throughout the module. - o Correctional Officer's Station.
-An area of about 20 square feet, usually equipped with a stand-up desk and a telephone, should be provided in the central multi-use space, near the entrance. - o Secretary's Office.
-A space with about 150 square feet should be provided for the secretary and unit records. - Other Offices.
-The unit should contain two additional offices of approximately 100 square feet each to be shared by staff who do not work in the unit all of the time, such as psychologists, chaplains, and teachers.
+An area of about 20 square feet, usually equipped with a stand-up desk and a telephone, should be provided in the central multi-use space.
+Secretary's Office.
+A space with about 150 square feet should be provided for the secretary and unit records.
+Other Offices.
+The unit should contain two additional offices of approximately 100 square feet each to be shared by staff who do not work in the unit all of the time, such as psychologists, chaplains, and teachers. • Other Multi-use Rooms.

-Other Multi-Use Rooms.
 In addition to the central multi-use space, the unit should contain approximately three rooms that also serve as multi-purpose spaces.
 These rooms should be different sizes, for example, two rooms of 150 square feet each and one room of approximately 300 square feet.
-The rooms should be located off of the central multi-use area for easy supervision.
-At least one room should be used for television to confine the high noise levels of that activity.
-If the budget permits, an additional television room is desirable to reduce inmate conflicts over program viewing preferences.
+The rooms should be located off the central multi-use area for easy supervision.
+At least one room should be used for television viewing to control the high noise levels Offices for counselors and part-time specialists can be dispersed throughout the unit.